My role

 Select a field

-User can select any metric from the query of the widget visualization.
+User can select any metric from the query of a table visualization.

 Select a display mode

-Select from unique display modes per visualization type that best fit their use cases.
+Select from display modes for each unique visualization to create meaningful indicators that best fits the use case.

 Numerical output → Thresholds